 Aside from the dazzling set design and magnitude of the theatre itself, the fact that these performers can pounce around with so much energy whilst flawlessly belting out the classics and not keeling over is impressive enough.
 And some of their moves (which look like they took years of yoga practise to perfect) will almost make you forget they’re human.
 But then again, the incredible costumes dramatically help create that illusion.

 There are a few surprises thrown in for good measure which made the experience all the more memorable.
-I wasn’t expecting to hear the timeless hit song “Memory” to be sung in Mandarin during the second act, or for the interval playtime when the little minxes leapt from the stage and prowled and flirted their way through the stalls.
+I wasn’t expecting to hear the timeless classic “Memory” to be sung in Mandarin during the second act, or for the interval playtime when the little minxes leapt from the stage and prowled and flirted their way through the stalls.
 And I certainly wasn’t prepared for the moment one of them turned on me and hissed as if I’d trodden on his tail!
 I think that one needs to be neutered!

 So I’d say if you’re considering hanging out with the cool CATS in Macau, then go for it.
 You’ll have those catchy numbers in your head for days.
 Just don’t do what I did and get so carried away you miss the 1am ferry home.
 The next one isn’t until 3am and you never know what mischievous tomcats might be lurking around in those early hours!